Orama-Interactive/Pixelorama-Docs/docs/user_interface_basics.md

 sidebar_label: User Interface Basics
 ---

-Pixelorama aims for a simplistic and understandable, yet aiming for professional use, User Interface (from now on referred as UI).
+Pixelorama aims for a simplistic and understandable, yet professional User Interface (from now on referred as UI).
 Optimized for quick access to everything, Pixelorama's UI looks like this:

 ![UI](assets/ui.png)